-Renovation of the lower level of Grasselli Library and the Breen Learning center into a new collaborative learning space aligned with creative classrooms for skills enhancement, professional development, employment-readiness, writing center, tutoring, mini-courses to be more career ready, Career Services, Center for Service and Social Action.
+Renovation of the lower level of Grasselli Library & Breen Learning Center and the Breen Learning center into a new collaborative learning space aligned with creative classrooms for skills enhancement, professional development, employment-readiness, writing center, tutoring, mini-courses to be more career ready, Career Services, Center for Service and Social Action.
 Students will be able to walk into the Magis Learning Commons through a new entrance at the ground level.
 Here is where the University lives it's learning outcomes.
 A Magis Learning Commons will provide a second hub for students to learn outside of their classrooms.

 Last year, 138,783 hours of service were contributed by John Carroll University students.
 Encouraging service toward others is one of JCU's four main learning goals and key to developing future leaders and "men and women's for others."
 Expanding and strengthening the Center for Service and Social Action allows the University to increase the number of service learning programs on campus, inspire a life-long commitment to serving others in our students, and helps integrate the University and our students into the local and global community.